Slovenia-team/Decentral-Media/README.md

 ### `create_user`

-Create a new user on Starknet.
+Mint a new user ERC721 token on Starknet.
+Each and only 1 token can be associated with user address.

 #### Parameters:
 ```